Find Schools

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

-There were about 119,200 jobs for Water Treatment Plant and System Operator in 2016 (in the United States).
+In 2016, there was an estimated number of 119,200 jobs in the United States for Water Treatment Plant and System Operator.
 There is little to no growth in job opportunities for Water Treatment Plant and System Operator.
-The BLS estimates 9,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 9,200 job openings in this field each year.

 undefined